-This traditional barbecue is to be found across South America, and is certainly an event that is worth enjoying if you do get the opportunity to visit Uruguay.
-Asado is a barbecue over an open fire, and while many people will see lamb, goat or other meats being used, there is no doubt that in Uruguay, beef is the king of the asado barbecue.
+This traditional barbecue is to be found across South America and is certainly an event that is worth enjoying if you do get the opportunity to visit Uruguay.
+Asado is a barbecue over an open fire, and while many people will see lamb, goat, or other meats being used, there is no doubt that in Uruguay, beef is the king of the asado barbecue.

-Like many countries in South America, the empanada is an European type of pastry that is commonly filled with beef or ham and cheese, although there are a variety of fillings available, including many that are only found in specific regions of the country.
+Like many countries in South America, the empanada is a European type of pastry that is commonly filled with beef or ham and cheese, although there are a variety of fillings available, including many that are only found in specific regions of the country.
 These are often some of the best examples of fast food available, while bakeries will also sometimes prepare sweet versions of the pastries.

-Originating from the German city of Frankfurt, this dessert that translates as the Frankfurt Crown Cake has become popular in Uruguay, and is often served in restaurants and on special occasions.
-The sponge cake base for the dessert is baked in a ring shaped tin, and is then sliced into two or three slices, before being filled with buttercream icing and fruit preserves.
+Originating from the German city of Frankfurt, this dessert which translates as the Frankfurt Crown has become popular in Uruguay, often served in restaurants and on special occasions.
+The sponge cake base for the dessert is baked in a ring-shaped tin and is then sliced into two or three slices before being filled with buttercream icing and fruit preserves.

-In its native Italy, the grain porridge polenta is usually served as a side dish along with meat or other food, but in Uruguay the meal has been adapted so that the polenta is actually the central ingredient.
+In its native Italy, the grain porridge polenta is usually served as a side dish along with meat or other food, but in Uruguay, the meal has been adapted so that the polenta is actually the central ingredient.
 This is a popular and inexpensive dish, and the polenta is then served with a sauce, usually similar to the sauces served with pasta, along with melted cheese.

-The sweet versions are pastry fingers that can have fillings including chocolate and dulce de leche, and are commonly available from bakeries and street vendors.
-The savory varieties are also worth tasting, and the cheese stuffed churro is something that will rarely be tasted outside Uruguay.
+The sweet versions are pastry fingers that can have fillings including chocolate and dulce de leche and are commonly available from bakeries and street vendors.
+The savory varieties are also worth tasting; the cheese-stuffed churro is something that will rarely be tasted outside Uruguay.